*SPOILER ALERT! *

 That’s

-would appreciate it if you would keep this personal news a secret.”
+it if you would keep this personal news a secret.”

 Both